 A temporary account will be created if a patron shows a valid photo ID but does not have proof of current residence address.
 The patron must bring proof of residence address within 30 days to complete account registration.
 If the registration is not completed within 30 days, the temporary account is automatically removed, and the patron must reapply.
 Library staff will look up the account by patron name and will not issue a physical library card.
 Individuals 12 years of age and older must show their own photo ID and residence address verification, or have the card signed by a parent or guardian who will show ID and address verification.
 The BEL-TEMP profile will be used, allowing patrons to checkout two items and place two holds at a time.

 Patrons who register for an account online but cannot show a photo ID will not be allowed to check out Library materials.
 The profile will remain as ONLINE-REG and the patron will have 30 days to bring a valid photo ID and proof of current residence address.
 If the registration is not completed within 30 days, the temporary account is automatically removed, and the patron must reapply.

 If a Gallatin County resident cannot provide proof of residence address (e.g. an individual experiencing homelessness), the individual may be issued a temporary account with an expiration date of six months.
 Library staff will look up the account by patron name and will not issue a physical library card.
 The BEL-TEMP profile will be used, allowing patrons to check out two items and place two holds at a time.

-If a resident does not have proof of address (e.g. an individual experiencing homelessness), the individual may be issued an online card with a check-out limit of two items and an expiration date of one year.
-Library staff will make the patron aware of the possibility of obtaining a temporary P.O.
+If Library staff is unable to reach the patron via phone or email (e.g. regarding overdue or lost items), the account will be blocked until a usable email address and/or phone number are provided.
+Staff will make the patron aware of the possibility of obtaining a temporary P.O.
 Box through the Human Resource Development Council (HRDC).
 Staff will also highlight resources that may be used in the Library building and any additional free resources that may be taken home.

 - Rental receipt